 How is the Competition Structured?

 The law students compete as mediators in the Jeffry S. Abrams National Mediator Competition.
 At the same time, there is an intramural mediation advocacy competition where University of Houston Law Center students compete as advocate/client in mediation.
 These intramural students serve as the parties to the mediation rounds for the national competition.
 There are three preliminary rounds, a semi-final round and a final round.
-The final round is judged by Jeffry Abrams (for whom the national competition is named), the Hon.
-Frank G. Evans (for whom the $2,000.00 scholarship awarded to the best mediator in the national competition is named), and Prof. Tom Newhouse (for whom the intramural competition is named).
+The final round is judged by Jeffry Abrams (for whom the national competition is named), and two other mediator experts.

 Will the preliminary rounds be videotaped?

-All the preliminary rounds will be video tapped and each school will receive a DVD of their individual rounds.
+All the preliminary rounds will be video taped and each school will receive a DVD of their individual rounds.